-Fall Pet Care Tips
+Fall Into Pet Safety and Care

 Tick Season Isn't Over

 Grooming PetsFallen, crunchy leaves are everywhere; and dogs may play in the pile of leaves.
 Brush off leaves before pets come inside.
 Leaves may create a tangled-mess in dog fur and can cause matted hair.
 Groom dogs and check for ticks that may be hidden underneath the fallen leaves.

 Autumn marks the transition between Summer and Winter.
 This means that temperatures will start in the 60s - 70s degrees Fahrenheit and drop to the 30s - 40s.
 Make sure dogs have plenty of fresh water and shelter to seek warmth.
 If snow falls early, don't leave dogs out in the cold for long periods to avoid damage to the dog's foot pads.

 Fall is a great season for dogs who spend time both indoors and outdoors.
 When indoors, keep dogs away from school supplies and left-out candy.
 While outdoors, keep dogs secured around a high enough fence to block wildlife that may be carrying ticks - another problem this season for people and pets.